-8 Travel
+9 Travel

 - (a) For the purposes of this Determination, minor travel means incidental travel associated with attendance at court for a hearing where that travel is of a minor duration.
-Examples of minor travel include, but are not limited to- - (1) a practitioner walking from their usual place of business to a court; - (2) a practitioner walking from a carpark to a court; or - (3) a practitioner walking or taking public transport from one centrally located court to another centrally located court. - (b) As between a law practice and its own client, time spent travelling by a law practice, other than minor travel, is to be charged at no more than one half of the rates set out in Table A, with a maximum of 8 hours in any one day.

-- (c) In making its decision in this Determination, the Committee has taken note of the Law Society of Western Australia's Standard Costs Agreement, which contains a provision that a law practice will charge travel at 50% of the agreed hourly rates. - (d) The Legal Costs Committee has also considered an informal policy of the Legal Profession Complaints Committee that travel should not ordinarily be charged at a rate of more than 50% of a law practice's normal hourly charge-out rate. - (e) Whilst the Legal Costs Committee recognises that during a travel period a law practice may not necessarily utilise legal skill and knowledge, there is a recognition of a loss of opportunity for the time spent travelling. - (f) The Legal Costs Committee notes that, having regard to the above- - it is the responsibility of a law practice to allocate the cost of time spent on travel fairly and reasonably where the travel is necessary to service more than one client on the day of travel; and - (2) whilst nothing contained in this Determination prevents a law practice from charging time spent on a client matter or client matters in the course of travel (air travel by way of example), the law practice is not entitled to charge a client or clients for both time spent on a client matter (regardless of whether that time relates to the client for whom the travel is being undertaken) and the amount allowed for travel under this determination.
+Examples of minor travel include, but are not limited to- - (1) a practitioner walking from their usual place of business to a court; - (2) a practitioner walking from a carpark to a court; or - (3) a practitioner walking or taking public transport from one centrally located court to another centrally located court. - (b) As between a law practice and its own client, time spent travelling by a law practice, other than minor travel, is to be charged at no more than one half of the rates set out in Table A, with a maximum of 8 hours in any one day. - (c) In making its decision in this Determination, the Committee has taken note of the Law Society of Western Australia's Standard Costs Agreement, which contains a provision that a law practice will charge travel at 50% of the agreed hourly rates. - (d) The Legal Costs Committee has also considered an informal policy of the Legal Profession Complaints Committee that travel should not ordinarily be charged at a rate of more than 50% of a law practice's normal hourly charge-out rate. - (e) Whilst the Legal Costs Committee recognises that during a travel period a law practice may not necessarily utilise legal skill and knowledge, there is a recognition of a loss of opportunity for the time spent travelling. - (f) The Legal Costs Committee notes that, having regard to the above- - it is the responsibility of a law practice to allocate the cost of time spent on travel fairly and reasonably where the travel is necessary to service more than one client on the day of travel; and - (2) whilst nothing contained in this Determination prevents a law practice from charging time spent on a client matter or client matters in the course of travel (air travel by way of example), the law practice is not entitled to charge a client or clients for both time spent on a client matter (regardless of whether that time relates to the client for whom the travel is being undertaken) and the amount allowed for travel under this determination.

-9 Costs
+10 Costs

-- (a) Unless a law practice has made a written agreement as to costs with a client under the provisions of section 282 of the Act, the costs of or in relation to a party to an action or other proceeding (inclusive of GST and Counsel fees but exclusive of other disbursements) in the relevant Court are payable by a party to that party's own law practice and must not exceed an amount calculated at the hourly rates in Table A. - (b) In respect of any appeals to the Supreme Court from any decision of a lower Court or single Judge exercising the relevant Court's criminal jurisdiction, item 23 of the Legal Profession (Supreme Court) (Contentious Business) Determination 2016 will apply to law practice/client costs on such appeals.
+- (a) Unless a law practice has made a written agreement as to costs with a client under the provisions of section 282 of the Act, the costs of or in relation to a party to an action or other proceeding (inclusive of GST and Counsel fees but exclusive of other disbursements) in the relevant Court are payable by a party to that party's own law practice and must not exceed an amount calculated at the hourly rates in Table A. - (b) Item 24 of the Legal Profession (Supreme and District Courts) (Contentious Business) Determination 2018 will apply to law practice/client costs on appeals to the Supreme Court from any decision of a lower Court or a single Judge exercising the relevant Court's criminal jurisdiction.

-Made by the Legal Costs Committee on 15 June 2016.
+Made by the Legal Costs Committee on 13 June 2018.